 Rain Schmain!
 Pop Up Screens is an outdoor cinema and we operate in the British summer so it could well snow!
 As we’re outdoors if it rains the show will continue so please do come prepared.
 If it does rain everyone will get a free poncho.

 Wind on the other hand, that’s bad news.
 We can safely operate in wind of up to 24mph after that it gets a bit dicey.
 If gusts of over 24mph are predicted by the met office in the postcode we’re operating in during the course of a screening then we would be forced to cancel.

 In extreme weather conditions such as that, or if we deem it too be dangerous to continue, then screening maybe canceled, but it will ONLY happen in extreme cases and you will be notified before the screening takes place.

 Yes you can!
 Just let us know what you’ve bought and what you want to transfer to and we’ll sort it out for you.

 The more the merrier!
 If there’s a group of you coming (10+) get in touch and we’ll do you a discount on the ticket price.

 Please remember though we are primarily a cinema and everyone is there to watch the movie, so it probably isn’t the best of environments to have a celebration if all your party aren’t overly interested in the film.

 Children are more than welcome, but please remember all the films carry certificates so we can’t let a 5 year old in to watch Fight Club no matter how little they’ll speak about Fight Club.

-Sorry, but we can't issue refunds on tickets.
-What we can do though is swap your tickets for another screening so you don't miss out.
+Sorry, but we only issue refunds on tickets if we cancel the screenings.
+What we can do though is swap your tickets for another screening so you don’t miss out.